francescor93/az-touch-iot-controller/README.md

 # AZ-Touch IoT Controller

-This project allows you to create a controller for IoT devices using the AZ-Delivery ArduiTouch kit ([buy it here](https://www.az-delivery.de/en/products/az-touch-wandgehauseset-mit-touchscreen-fur-esp8266-und-esp32)) using one of the supported boards ([here](https://www.az-delivery.de/en/products/d1-mini) or [here](https://www.az-delivery.de/en/products/esp32-developmentboard)).
+This project allows you to create a controller for IoT devices using the AZ-Delivery AZ-Touch kit ([buy it here](https://www.az-delivery.de/en/products/az-touch-wandgehauseset-mit-touchscreen-fur-esp8266-und-esp32)) using one of the supported boards ([here](https://www.az-delivery.de/en/products/d1-mini) or [here](https://www.az-delivery.de/en/products/esp32-developmentboard)).

 ## Main features